jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Red/blue political culture was unable to deliver an affordable rocket.
 They can talk about speeches all day, but rocket science doesn't fit into soundbites.
 It was private companies like SpaceX and Blue Origin (funded by a few rich guys) who answered the call.
 They harnessed digital technology and fostered collaboration to make rockets 10 times cheaper then red/blue politicians were doing.
 The rocket building newcomers even learned to land their rockets so they can be reused, a monumental achievement that makes space travel even more possible.
 But many people, especially red/blue politicians, still didn't care.
 In fact, they often tried to stop these companies by saying they broke the rules.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/TerrificFinishedCaracal' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
 _This is when SpaceX landed it's second rocket.
 Enable the sound to really get a feel how important this event was.
-A major step for the Digital Age._
+It was a major step for the Digital Age._

 When you're dependent on old philosophies, you're also confined to its old tools and live within its old narratives.
 Today red/blue politics obsesses over tiny tax cuts, pages of government regulations, and endless media soundbites because their philosophy says they're essential.
 New and super-powerful technologies like SpaceX are just a novelty act that falls beyond the believers of old philosophies comprehension and comfort zones.
 Like telescopes once were to our political leaders.